mth229/mth229.github.io/calculator.md

 #### Question

-Wich of the following is a valid `julia` expression for
+Wich of the following is a valid `Julia` expression for

 $$~
 \frac{3\cdot2}{4}